CodiumTeam/docker-training/exercise-4/README.md

 1. In a new folder, let's start by creating a `docker-compose.yml` file which defines a single service for wordpress.
 You can use the official image `wordpress:5.7.1-apache`.
 By default this image runs wordpress in port 80; expose it to a local port in your machine so you can browse to it with your own browser.

-2. You can verify the syntax of your docker-compose by running `docker-compose config`.
+2. You can verify the syntax of your docker-compose by running `docker compose config`.
 If all is well, it should output a copy of your docker-compose.
-3. You can then use `docker-compose up -d` to start up the service.
+3. You can then use `docker compose up -d` to start up the service.
 You should be able to open wordpress in your browser.

 ### Add database service